duankunh/Online-Banking-System-Back-End/README.md

 Each form performs necessary checks and raises appropriate error messages when a field is missing or invalid.
 For instance, 'SignupForm' and 'UpdateUserForm' check if the two password fields match and if the email is valid.

 Please remember that this project is a starting point.
 Real-world applications may require further enhancements such as more robust error handling, permissions and roles handling, data pagination, API endpoints, etc.

+## Model

+User: This is Django's built-in model for user management.
+It has fields like username, password, email, first_name, last_name, and many others.
+This model is typically used for authentication and authorization in Django applications.

+### Bank: This is a custom model that represents a bank.
+It has the following fields:

+owner: A foreign key relationship to Django's User model.
+This field specifies the owner of the bank.
+The CASCADE option means that when the referenced user is deleted, also delete the bank they own.

+name: This is a character field that stores the name of the bank, up to 200 characters.

+swift_code: This is a character field that stores the bank's SWIFT code, which is a standard format of Business Identifier Codes approved by the International Organization for Standardization (ISO).

+inst_num: This is a character field that stores the institution number of the bank.

+description: This is a character field that stores a description of the bank, up to 200 characters.

+### Branch: This is a custom model that represents a branch of a bank.
+It has the following fields:

+name: This is a character field that stores the name of the branch, up to 200 characters.

+transit_num: This is a character field that stores the transit number of the branch.

+address: This is a character field that stores the address of the branch, up to 200 characters.

+email: This is an email field that stores the email address of the branch, with a default value.

+capacity: This is a positive integer field that stores the capacity of the branch.
+The blank=True, null=True options mean that this field is optional.

+bank: A foreign key relationship to the Bank model.
+This field specifies which bank the branch belongs to.
+The CASCADE option means that when the referenced bank is deleted, also delete the branch.
+last_modified: This is a datetime field that stores the timestamp of the last time this branch was modified.
+The auto_now=True option means that the field will automatically be updated whenever the branch object is saved.